Paul Gauguin: Marquesas Islands

 In July 1902, Vaeoho, by then seven months pregnant, left Gauguin to return home to her neighbouring valley of Hekeani to have her baby amongst family and friends.
 She gave birth in September but did not return.
 Gauguin did not subsequently take another vahine.
 It was at this time that his quarrel with Bishop Martin over missionary schools reached its height.
 The local gendarme, Désiré Charpillet, at first friendly to Gauguin, wrote a report to the administrator of the island group, who resided on the neighbouring island of Nuku Hiva, criticizing Gauguin for encouraging natives to withdraw their children from school as well as encouraging settlers to withhold payment of their taxes.
 As luck would have it, the post of administrator had recently been filled by François Picquenot, an old friend of Gauguin's from Tahiti and essentially sympathetic to him.
 Picquenot advised Charpillet not to take any action over the schools issue, since Gauguin had the law on his side, but authorised Charpillet to seize goods from Gauguin in lieu of payment of taxes if all else failed.
 Possibly prompted by loneliness, and at times unable to paint, Gauguin took to writing.

 In 1901, the manuscript of Noa Noa that Gauguin had prepared along with woodcuts during his interlude in France was finally published with Morice's poems in book form in the La Plume edition (the manuscript itself is now lodged in the Louvre museum).
 Sections of it (including his account of Teha'amana) had previously been published without woodcuts in 1897 in La Revue Blanche, while he himself had published extracts in Les Guêpes while he was editor.
 The La Plume edition was planned to include his woodcuts, but he withheld permission to print them on smooth paper as the publishers wished.
 In truth he had grown uninterested in the venture with Morice and never saw a copy, declining an offer of one hundred complimentary copies.
 Nevertheless, its publication inspired him to consider writing other books.
 At the beginning of the year (1902), he had revised an old 1896–97 manuscript, L'Esprit Moderne et le Catholicisme (The Modern Spirit and Catholicism), on the Roman Catholic Church, adding some twenty pages containing insights gleaned from his dealings with Bishop Martin.
 He sent this text to Bishop Martin, who responded by sending him an illustrated history of the Church.
-Gauguin returned the book with critical remarks he later published in his autobiographical reminisces.
+Gauguin returned the book with critical remarks he later published in his autobiographical reminiscences.
 He next prepared a witty and well-documented essay, Racontars de Rapin (Tales of a Dabbler) on critics and art criticism, which he sent for publication to André Fontainas, art critic at the Mercure de France whose favourable review of Where Do We Come From?
 What Are We?
 Where Are We Going? had done much to restore his reputation.
 Fontainas, however, replied that he dared not publish it.
 It was not subsequently published until 1951.